0Shark/SindiAIDev/README.md

 <img src="https://raw.githubusercontent.com/0Shark/SindiAIDev/main/screenshots/web.png" width="700">

-We created HomeBuddy to be easily accesible by the users and serve as registration domain for all users.
+We created HomeBuddy to be easily accessible by the users and serve as registration domain for all users.
 The website also includes log in using your face with the face_recognition module, but it won't work on the web due to hosting limitations, so you can still try it out by downloading the website here:

 ### [HomeBuddy.ml - Files](https://drive.google.com/file/d/12X0-BNVl4Q2d9qFQWHEfkTESfvOw56mW/view?usp=sharing)